opringle/nlp-fine-tune/README.md

 ## Learnings

 - It is possible to use pytorch with TPUs, however, it's a pain in the arse.
 You need to install the xla library and make significant modifications to the code.
-Using Keras and the strategy scope you can run in any configuration.
+- Using Keras and the strategy scope you can run in any configuration.
 - Tensorflow is slower than Pytorch by a factor of 4 on GPUs for some jobs!
-- Pytorch lightning allows you to minimize the reconfiguration work required to train on CPUs, GPUs or TPUs :)
+- Pytorch lightning allows you to minimize the reconfiguration work required to train on CPUs, GPUs or TPUs.
+Allowing the researcher to focus on code not infrastructure.

 ## ToDo

+- Download data to docker image so it doesn't need to be downloaded when application starts
+  - Should I preprocess then upload tensors to GCS?
+Takes a while to process the dataset...
 - Refactor for pytorch
+- Train pytorch lightning model on single GPU
+- Train pytorch lightning model on multiple GPUs
 - Single V2/3 TPU training on 8 cores
 - Support training on X% of the data
-- Preprocess AG News to GCS
-- Download data to docker image so it doesn't need to be downloaded
 - Upgrade to CUDA 11
-- Add model parameters to docker image so they don't need to be downloaded
 - Package training application with local testing as per google groups
 - Visualize training with tensorboard
-- Use half precision training (FP16) to increase throughput